Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 - learning disabilities.

 You'll work with individuals, including children, adolescents and adults, as well as families, couples and groups in a range of settings.
-Collaborating with other professionals in multidisciplinary teams might be necessary in order to deal with your clients' complex issues.
+You'll also liaise with other professionals such as psychiatrists, social workers and counselling psychologists in order to deal with your clients' complex issues.

 As a clinical psychologist, you'll need to: